Tag: evolutionary psychology

 All Communication is Manipulation

-All communication is manipulation.
+This essay is the first in a ten-installment series, but can be read as a standalone introduction: All communication is manipulation.
 Some manipulation is mutually advantageous.
 Alternatively phrased, the purpose of communication, broadly, is the alteration of others’ actions.
 Or, Communication is defined by its interest in altering the receiver’s actions.
-Actions, expressions, and speech that do not attempt to manipulate receivers’ behavior are not, properly considered, communication.
-It’s clear how this…
+Actions, expressions, and speech…

 -